ctrlplusb/easy-peasy/website/docs/docs/api/store-config.md

 - `injections` (Object, _optional_, default=undefined)

-  Any dependencies you would like to inject.
-These will be exposed to your thunks and effects.
+  Any dependencies you would like to exposed to your thunks and effects.
+These are exposed via the `helpers` argument to both APIs.

 - `mockActions` (boolean, _optional_, default=false)